Loader gif

 Updated for tax year 2023.

-Owning rental property is a source of that impacts your tax return.
+Owning rental property is a source of income that impacts your tax return.
 Let’s dive into the Internal Revenue Service (IRS) tax rules for rental property owners to help you maximize the tax benefits and create a strategy to lower your tax bill or defer some of your taxes.

 At a glance: